 - Small plates (kept in the fridge for testing the jam later)

-- 3-4 sterilised jam jars with lids
+- 3-4 sterilized jam jars with lids

 Time saving tip